liatrio/builder-images/README.md

 [Azure Terraform](builder-image-azure-terraform): Container for applying Terraform plan to Azure environment.

-[Azure Terraform](runner-image-lead-terraform): Container used for running tests within the lead-terraform pipeline.
+[Lead Terraform Runner](runner-image-lead-terraform): Container used for running tests within the lead-terraform pipeline.

 ### Testing
 Each directory for an image contains an image structure test to confirm that it will build correctly using the